mobxjs/mobx/docs/refguide/observable.md

 1. If *value* is an ES6 `Map`: a new [Observable Map](map.md) will be returned.
 Observable maps are very useful if you don't want to react just to the change of a specific entry, but also to the addition or removal of entries.
 1. If *value* is an array, a new [Observable Array](array.md) will be returned.
 1. If *value* is an object *without* prototype, all its current properties will be made observable.
 See [Observable Object](object.md)
-1. If *value* is an object *with* a prototype, a JavaScript primitive or function, a [Boxed Observable](boxed.md) will be returned.
-MobX will not make objects with a prototype automatically observable; as that is the responsibility of its constructor function.
-Use `extendObservable` in the constructor, or `@observable` in its class definition instead.
+1. If *value* is an object *with* a prototype, a JavaScript primitive or function, `observable` will throw.
+Use [Boxed Observable](boxed.md) observables instead if you want to create a stand-alone observable reference to such a value.
+MobX will not make objects with a prototype automatically observable; as that is considered the responsibility of its constructor function.
+Use `extendObservable` in the constructor, or `@observable` / `decorate` in its class definition instead.

 These rules might seem complicated at first sight, but you will notice that in practice they are very intuitive to work with.
 Some notes: